-Historical Thinking Skills and Evaluation Strategies in Social Sciences
+Historical Thinking Skills & Evaluation Strategies in Social Sciences

 Historical thinking is a framework that allows students to explore the nature of history and historical events at a deeper level.
-Students actively investigate their past, using various intellectual operations, and through an examination of source documents, and a process representation, rigorous reasoning, and interpretation.
+Students actively investigate their past, using various intellectual operations, through an examination of source documents, and through a process of representation, rigorous reasoning, and interpretation.

 Opportunities for formative and self-assessment abound.
 The Historical Thinking concepts and specific guideposts can help you note and then teach the more specific and deeper skills needed for final assessments.
 Here you will find notions, tools and strategies to help you teach critical thinking and more effectively use the evaluation frameworks and the "Intellectual Operations".

 Note: Some of the actual Practice Evaluations produced by the RECITUS have been translated as well, and are available here below and on the main History of Quebec & Canada page here.

 Also, available are various "Summary Pages" and Related Graphic Organizers

 Below you will now find our icons, which were originally used for summary pages created by LEARN and LBPSB consultants, and which now include the latest versions specific to the History of Quebec and Canada program.
 Older IO documents for courses being changed or discontinued may also be available.

 A note about these icons from Paul R @ LEARN!
 These icons have a story: They were quickly created when I was putting together various LESs and document packages, and when I was teaching the course myself online.
 The intention was to have identifiable iconography so that I could label activities easily and so students could readily see which operation they were performing.
 I created poster-sized versions to put on my wall as well.
 They quickly became very popular amongst teachers and students, and are now often used in the creation of materials by various boards and even on some exams!
 However, please note that they are not official documents, but are reflections on the official documents available on the MEES sites and on their training documents.